d-farnham/djfarnham/content/home/whatido.md

 # List your qualifications (such as academic degrees).

 +++
-# Science & engineering to design & operate sustainable & resilient water & energy infrastructure
+# Designing & operating sustainable & resilient water & energy infrastructure

 *This section is under construction*

 # What I do
-As an engineer and applied scientist, I aspire to identify lines of investigation that are both intellectually interesting and that will improve water and energy access and efficiency while limiting environmental degradation.
+As an engineer and applied scientist, I aspire to identify lines of investigation that are both intellectually interesting and that will improve water and energy access while limiting environmental degradation.

 I combine my training in engineering, statistics, and climate science to research climate risk, water resources, and a 100% renewable electricity grid.